-How to store my kids’ school papers has been on my to-do list for years.
-This spring, I took them ALL and miraculously made these binders in ONE girl’s night out at Achievers.
+How to store my kids’ school papers had been on my to-do list for years.
+One spring, I took them ALL and miraculously made these binders in ONE girl’s night out at Archivers.

-Next I added 100 page protector sheets to each album and started sorting and filing in chronological order.
-My kiddos are going into 6th and 8th grades, so I had a lot to sort!
+Next, I added 100 page protector sheets to each album and started sorting and filing in chronological order.
+My kiddos were going into 6th and 8th grades, so I had a lot to sort!

 I love that I could slide in everything from handprints to cheer “letters.”

 The laminated pieces I just 3 hole punched and inserted.